junkurihara/modoh-server/README.md

 The &mu;ODoH network consists of &mu;ODoH client ([`doh-auth-proxy`](https://github.com/junkurihara/doh-auth-proxy)), &mu;ODoH relay and target servers(`modoh-server`), and supplementary authentication server ([`rust-token-server`](https://github.com/junkurihara/rust-token-server)).
 Note that when there exist two `modoh-server`, i.e., single relay and single target available, it exactly coincides with ODoH.

-`modoh-server` supplementary provides several access control functions for incoming and outgoing HTTP requests: For incoming requests, it provides (1) client authentication by Bearer token and (2) acceptance of pre-authorized previous relays by their source IP address; For outgoing requests, it enforces (3) filtering requests by pre-authorized target domains.
+`modoh-server` supplementary provides several access control functions for incoming and outgoing HTTP requests: For incoming requests, it provides (1) client authentication by Bearer token and (2) acceptance of pre-authorized previous relays by their source IP addresses; For outgoing requests, it enforces (3) filtering requests by pre-authorized target domains.
 To enable the (1) client authentication, the `rust-token-server` must be configured and deployed on the Internet in addition to `modoh-server`.

 ## Installing/Building an Executable Binary